cloudsimplus/cloudsimplus/README.md

 <a id="maven"></a>

-## 4.3 Adding it as a Maven Dependency into Your Own Project
+## 4.3 Adding it as a Dependency into Your Own Project

 You can add CloudSim Plus API module (which is the only one required to build simulations) as a dependency inside your own Maven or Gradle project.
 This way you can start building your simulations from scratch.